On The Relationship Between Continual Learning and Long-Tailed Recognition: Experiments and Results

 \subsection{Experiment Setup}

-\textbf{Datasets.} First, we use the \textbf{MNIST-LT} \cite{lecun1998gradient} toy dataset with different \textit{\text{IF}} values and strong convexity parameters to study the behavior of the upper bound and compliance with our theorem.
-Next, to evaluate the performance of CL in addressing LTR, we employ two widely used LTR datasets: \textbf{CIFAR100-LT} and \textbf{CIFAR10-LT} \cite{cao2019learning}.
-These datasets represent long-tailed versions of the original CIFAR100 and CIFAR10 datasets, maintaining the same number of classes while decreasing the number of samples per class using an exponential function.
-Finally, to highlight the benefits of using CL for LTR, we carry out additional experiments using the naturally skewed \textbf{Caltech256} dataset \cite{griffin2007caltech}.
+\textbf{Datasets.} First, we use the \textbf{MNIST-LT} \cite{lecun1998gradient} toy dataset with different $\IFNew$ values to study the behavior of the upper bound (Eq.~\ref{eq_theorem}) and its compliance with our Theorem \ref{theorem1}.
+Then we employed \textbf{CIFAR100-LT} \cite{cao2019learning} to numerically verify Theorem \ref{theorem_non}.
+Next, to evaluate the performance of CLTR in addressing the LTR problem, we employ three widely used LTR datasets: \textbf{CIFAR100-LT}, \textbf{CIFAR10-LT} \cite{cao2019learning}, and \textbf{ImageNet-LT} \cite{liu2019large}.
+These datasets represent long-tailed versions of the original CIFAR100, CIFAR10, and ImageNet datasets, maintaining the same number of classes while the number of samples in each class decreases exponentially according to the $\IFNew$, where the first class has the maximum number of samples and the last class contains the least number of samples, as illustrated in Appendix \ref{app_dataset}.
+We also demonstrate the efficacy of CLTR in addressing LT-CIL using the CIFAR100-LT benchmark (Appendix \ref{app:cil}).
+Finally, to further highlight the benefits of using CLTR, we carry out additional experiments using the naturally skewed \textbf{Caltech256} dataset \cite{griffin2007caltech} (Appendix \ref{app:caltech}).

-\textbf{Implementation Details.} We adhere to the experiment setup described in \cite{alshammari2022long,fu2022long}.
-We use ResNet-32 as the model \cite{he2016deep} and directly adopt the results of comparable experiments from \cite{alshammari2022long,fu2022long} for comparisons.
+\textbf{Implementation Details.} Following the experimental setup of \cite{alshammari2022long} and \cite{fu2022long}, we use ResNet-32 \cite{he2016deep} and ResNeXt-50 \cite{xie2017aggregated} for CIFAR and ImageNet benchmarks, respectively.
 The LTR methods selected for comparison are state-of-the-art solutions in the area.
-All training was conducted using an NVIDIA RTX 3090 GPU with 24GB VRAM.
-The details of the implementation specifics are provided in Appendix B.
+We also employ various standard and state-of-the-art CL methods in CLTR, namely LwF \cite{li2017learning}, EWC \cite{kirkpatrick2017overcoming}, Modified EWC \cite{molahasani2023continual}, GPM \cite{saha2021gradient}, FOSTER \cite{wang2022foster}, SGP \cite{Saha_Roy_2023}, and TPL \cite{lin2023class}.
+We divided the dataset into 2 partitions for LwF, EWC, Modified EWC, GPM, and SGP and 4 partitions for FOSTER and TPL.
+All trainings were conducted using an NVIDIA RTX 3090 GPU with 24GB VRAM.
+More details on the implementation specifics are provided in Appendix \ref{ID}.

-\textbf{Evaluation.} For the LTR datasets (MNIST-LT, CIFAR100-LT, CIFAR10-LT), we first train the model on the long-tailed imbalanced training set and then evaluate it on the balanced test set, following the evaluation protocol of \cite{alshammari2022long}.
-For Caltech256, we use the entire training set for training and assess the model's performance on the entire test set, retaining its original distribution.
-All reported values represent classification accuracy percentages.
+\textbf{Evaluation.} For the LTR datasets (MNIST-LT, CIFAR100-LT, CIFAR10-LT, ImageNet-LT), we first train the model on the long-tailed imbalanced training set and then evaluate it on the balanced test set, following the evaluation protocol of \cite{alshammari2022long}.
+All reported values represent classification accuracy.
+The results of our proposed approach are highlighted in the Tables.